Inspection and Maintenance of Fibrous Plaster

 Historic England’s position

 Historic England supports the application of the ABTT survey standards in any historic building with a fibrous plaster ceiling, both suspended and fixed.
 Fibrous plaster ceilings may be found in buildings of high status (commercial, administrative, cultural and residential) erected between 1856 (the date the material was patented) and about 1940.
 However, they may also be found as renovations/ restorations carried out within earlier structures, including post Second World War restorations.
 Many hundreds of them survive, sometimes undistinguished from traditional plaster and lath ceilings.

 - These composite structures are often complex in design.
 Fibrous sections and panels consist of gypsum plaster reinforced with hessian, affixed to a timber frame through ties or hessian, and they may also have been reinforced.
 Heavy cast modelling is also common.
 Fibrous plaster may be suspended from a structure by means of metal and timber framework, or fixed directly onto structural substrates.

-- Gypsum plaster and hessian are liable to degradation through natural ageing.
-These are also all weakened by moisture that makes hessian and timber susceptible to biological attack.
+- Gypsum plaster, hessian and timber are liable to degradation through a variety of processes.
+These are often initiated by moisture.
+For example it makes hessian and timber susceptible to biological attack.

 - Ceilings below roof structures are particularly vulnerable from water ingress, but those on lower levels of a building may also be affected by defective plumbing fixtures.
 Installation of sound systems in ceiling voids can also have an impact.